ApsaraDB/polardb_jdbc/docs/content/documentation/use.md

 With JDBC, a database is represented by a URL (Uniform Resource Locator).
 With PostgreSQL®, this takes one of the following forms:

-* jdbc:postgresql:database
+* jdbc:polardb:database
-* jdbc:postgresql:/
+* jdbc:polardb:/
-* jdbc:postgresql://host/database
+* jdbc:polardb://host/database
-* jdbc:postgresql://host/
+* jdbc:polardb://host/
-* jdbc:postgresql://host:port/database
+* jdbc:polardb://host:port/database
-* jdbc:postgresql://host:port/
+* jdbc:polardb://host:port/

 The parameters have the following meanings:

 * **`host`** = The host name of the server.
 Defaults to `localhost` .
-To specify an IPv6 address your must enclose the `host` parameter with square brackets, for example: `jdbc:postgresql://[::1]:5740/accounting`
+To specify an IPv6 address your must enclose the `host` parameter with square brackets, for example: `jdbc:polardb://[::1]:5740/accounting`

 * **`port`** = The port number the server is listening on.
 Defaults to the PostgreSQL® standard port number (5432).